What is the difference between the legal test and the private test?

 How do I receive the results of my test?

-For private testing, a copy of the report can be sent to you by email, mail or both.
-For legal testing, the certified legal document will be mailed to you once the testing has been completed.
+For legal testing, the certified legal document will be available by email and/or mail immediately once the testing has been completed.

 Can testing be performed before a child is born?